 There are many fantastic places to ride already in Christchurch and that will only get better as the rebuild continues, especially with the new Major Cycleway Routes.

-- Christchurch City Council have a new online cycle map; you can also download a PDF copy.
+- Christchurch City Council have a great online cycle map, updated regularly; you can also download a PDF copy.
 A printed map and guide is available at libraries, service centres and bike shops.

 - OpenStreetMap also has a cycling layer for Christchurch that can be edited by anyone.
 It’s usually very up-to-date.

 Handy Ride Information